SallySoul/regexc/README.md

 #### Conventions

-There are only a few.

 * No trailing whitespace.
 * Please keep one letter variable names to the absolute minimum.
 I will accept 'C' as a stand-in for 'Character' for example.
 'C1' and 'C2' are probably not a good idea though.
 Please strive for descriptive variable names.
+* Functor and variable names should be composed with '\_'.
+No Camelcase.
+  - To clarify, Variables will be a bunch of captilized words, `Variable_Name`, and functors will all be lowercase, `functor_name`.
 * If you are adding a new module, please add it to `src/load.pl`.
 This will, among other things, ensure it remains tested.
-* Functor and variable names should be composed with '\_'.
-No Camelcase.

 I would like to have an automatic source formatter in the future.